 - Use fat-free half-and-half or evaporated skim milk instead of whole milk or cream.

-- Use two egg whites in place of one whole egg.
+- Use 2 egg whites in place of 1 whole egg.

 - Replace half the butter with applesauce when baking.

 - Use cooking spray instead of oil or butter for cooking.

 - Use brown or wild rice instead of white rice.

 When to Contact a Health Professional

 Talk to your health care provider if you have any of these symptoms of binge eating disorder: